jvarho/uppload-serverless-s3/README.md

 You need the secret api key and the API prefix to run the demo.
 Copy the example/.env.template to example/.env and fill them in.

+Note: Even though the S3 is private, the GET api is public by default!

+Front-end
+---

 Then you can start the demo by running under example: